agasthik/aws-csa-2017/README.md

 5. Geo-location – Choose where to route traffic based on geographic location of users.

+6. Traffic Flow - Visually create complex set of dns records based on all the options above.

 Different from Latency based as the routing is hardwired irrespective of latency.

 ## DNS Exam Tips